teebrooke/Final-Project/README.md

 1. Import the tables and distinguish how many rows and columns there are in each table (Meatdata will be concatenated with Metadata and OTU with OTU).

+2. Set input file name

-2. Open the input file for reading
+3. Open the input file for reading

-3. Now to concatentate the headers into one common header
+4. Now to concatentate the headers into one common header

-4. Use Python to look through each charcter and line
+5. Use Python to look through each charcter and line

-5. Use for loop for the ranges that need to include tabs
+6. Use for loop for the ranges that need to include tabs

-6. After the loop is completed, close the file
+7. After the loop is completed, close the file

 # Dependencies
 1. Python